-8.1.
-Sticky channels
+8.1 Sticky channels

 As we have seen, the block structure of the codewords and the received sequences appear quite useful in analyzing channels with synchronization errors.
 If we no longer allow deletions, but only allow duplications of symbols sent over the channel, then the block structure at the sender and receiver will be the same.
 We use the term sticky channels to refer to the class of channels that independently duplicates each transmitted symbol a random number of times at the receiver, according to some fixed distribution on the positive integers.
 As an example of a sticky channel, when typing at an electronic keyboard, if the key is held too long, multiple copies of the pressed symbol can appear even though only one copy of the symbol was intended.
-Sticky channels were studied in [36], although other repetition errors have been studied in previous works, such as [11, 12].
+Sticky channels were studied in [31].
 In part, the motivation for sticky channels is the difficulty of handling general insertion/deletion channels; in some sense, this should be the easiest class of insertion/desertion channels to study.
 Another reason to consider sticky channels is that they can serve as a testing ground for ideas for capacity bounds or practical codes.
-Techniques that perform well generally should handle the easy case of sticky channels well.
+Techniques that perform well generally should handle the easy case of sticky channels wells.

-As with the upper bound argument of [8], a key step in [36] is to think of the block lengths themselves as being the symbols.
+As with the upper bound argument of [8], a key step in [31] is to think of the block lengths themselves as being the symbols.
 For example, suppose that the input to the sticky channel was: